The Position of Jupiter in the Night Sky:

 Jupiter Conjunctions with other Planets,

-Jupiter conjunctions with other planets from January 2019 to March 2021 (click on thumbnail for full-size table, 37 KB).
+Jupiter conjunctions with other planets from August 2014 to December 2018 (click on thumbnail for full-size table, 48 KB).
 The column headed 'UT' is the Universal Time (equivalent to GMT) of the conjunction (in hrs : mins).
-The separation (column 'Sep') is the angular distance between the two planets, measured relative to Jupiter, e.g. on 2020 Mar 20, Mars was positioned 0°.7 South of Jupiter at the time shown.
-The 'Fav.
-Hem' column shows the Hemisphere in which the conjunction was best observed (Northern, Southern and/or Equatorial).
+The separation (column 'Sep') is the angular distance between the two planets, measured relative to Jupiter, e.g. on 2016 Aug 27, Venus was positioned 0°.1 North of Jupiter at the time shown.
+The 'Favourable Hemisphere' column shows the Hemisphere in which the conjunction was best observed.
 The expression 'Not high N Lats' indicates that observers at latitudes further North than about 45°N will have found the conjunction difficult or impossible to observe because of low altitude and/or bright twilight.

 In the 'When Visible' column, a distinction is made between Dawn/Morning visibility and Dusk/Evening visibility; the terms Dawn/Dusk refer specifically to the twilight period before sunrise/after sunset, whilst the terms Evening/Morning refer to the period after darkness falls/before twilight begins (some conjunctions take place in darkness, others do not, depending upon latitude).
 The 'Con' column shows the constellation in which the planets were positioned at the time of the conjunction.

-To find the direction in which the conjunctions were seen on any of the dates in the table, note down the constellation in which the planets were located ('Con' column) on the required date and find the constellation's rising direction (for Dawn/Morning apparitions) or setting direction (for Dusk/Evening apparitions) for your particular latitude in the Rise-Set direction table.
+To find the direction in which the conjunctions were seen on any of the dates in the table, note down the constellation in which the planets were located ('Con' column) on the required date and find the constellation's rising direction (for Dawn/Morning conjunctions) or setting direction (for Dusk/Evening conjunctions) for your particular latitude in the Rise-Set direction table.

 There are in fact two methods of defining a planetary conjunction date: one is measured in Right Ascension (i.e. perpendicular to the celestial equator) and the other is measured along the ecliptic, which is inclined at 23½° to the Earth's equatorial plane (this is due to the tilt of the Earth's axis in space).
 An animation showing how conjunction dates are determined by each method can be found on the Jupiter-Uranus 2010-11 triple conjunction page.
 Although conjunctions measured along the ecliptic can be significantly closer, the Right Ascension method is the more commonly used, and it is the one which is adopted here.